 m/s

-Velocity is different from speed in that it includes the direction of motion as well as how fast the motion is.
+Velocity, on the other hand, is a vector quantity, and so includes the direction. of motion as well.
 So "20 m/s to the right" is a velocity, but "20m/s" is the speed associated with that velocity.
 Graphically, we can represent a velocity by drawing an arrow in the direction of motion and labelling it with the corresponding speed.

 If an object isn't moving at all we say it has "zero velocity", and we don't bother indicating a direction.